bgo-bioimagerie/platformmanager/doc/content/installation/configuration.md

 * Admin: super administrator information (created at install if not exists), admin secrets (password, apikey) *should* not be exposed in config file and should rather be defined via env variables (see below).
+* Amqp: rabbitmq connection information, used for events and statistics to dialog with pfm-events process
+* smtp: mail settings

 Optional sections:

-* Amqp: rabbitmq connection information, used for events and statistics to dialog with pfm-events process
 * Influxdb: Influxdb connection information
 * Openid: external authentication systems credentials